balmli/no.almli.flexit/README.md

 - Air to house temperature sensor calibration (°C)
 - Air from house temperature sensor calibration (°C

-#### Bathroom device

-- Name of the temperature/humidity device on the bathroom
-- Report interval (s)

 ## Required hardware and firmware for Z-UNO